Lost Judgment: Development

 Lost Judgment faced unique challenges, according to Kazuki Hosokawa.
 He claimed "About a year ago when we were in the initial phase of development there was no lockdown in Japan, and the situation wasn’t as severe, but once we entered the final stages of production, things were getting serious and it became harder to communicate.
 There was a loss of speed and we wished we were able to discuss things faster.
 If we were in person, we would have been able to do that, so it was definitely a cause for stress."
-As a result, Hosokawa claims that he wanted the staff to be comfortable in the making of it.
-They aim to properly balance the different types of gameplay: fight, puzzles trailing, and disguises.
-One thing that did change is with how he talks with the development staff: Many still see Ito as a programmer due to his previous role, and so he has to actively ask them to also ask him about planning and design elements and not just programming issues.
-Hosokawa says that one thing he found interesting is how directors who come from a specific team tend to not hold back against their former team.
+As a result, Hosokawa claimed that he wanted the staff to be comfortable in the making of it.
+They aimed to properly balance the different types of gameplay: fight, puzzles trailing, and disguises.
+One thing that did change was with how he communicated with the development staff: Many continued to see Ito as a programmer due to his previous role, and so he had to actively ask them to also ask him about planning and design elements and not just programming issues.
+Hosokawa said that one thing he found interesting was how directors who come from a specific team tend to not hold back against their former team.
 Hosokawa is a designer, and when he became a director he went tough on the design team.
 Likewise, Ito gave no quarter to the programming team upon becoming director.
 Hosokawa aimed both Judgment to be seen as unique when compared.
 The programmers in charge redid several elements them.
 As a result, the characters feel more realistic, with the tailing targets now breaking out into jogs, turning back when they hear sounds, and he hopes that players notice this.

-Ito also says that by becoming the director, he found out that each section of the team kept trying to reduce work for the other sections.
-Ito says that they spent a lot of time and effort on the tailing sequences at the start of the first chapter.
+Ito also said that by becoming the director, he found out that each section of the team kept trying to reduce work for the other sections.
+Ito said that they spent a lot of time and effort on the tailing sequences at the start of the first chapter.
 The tailing sequences in the previous game were divisive, and they received a lot of feedback from players outside of Japan who said they wanted to hurry up and get to the fights.
 As such, they put effort into showing how tense and fun the tailing is, test playing it several times.
 They spent an entire year working on it.